 Over the coming months, stakeholders should monitor these key streams:

 With respect to enforcement, the landscape remains fluid and high-risk.
-As of September 2025, there is no formal timeline for repeal or amendment, and the default position is a broad-based prohibition.
+As of August 2026, there is no formal timeline for repeal or amendment, the default position is a broad-based prohibition on flower-derived products, and the pending CJEU referral is the most likely inflection point.

 For ongoing regulatory tracking, compliance strategy, and up-to-date intelligence on the Italy CBD ban 2025 and other global cannabis rules, trust CannabisRegulations.ai as your source for clarity in an evolving market.